I love the foamy, scented flowers of elder but on balance, I probably love them more when they’re made into a fragrant summer drink.

 This recipe comes from John Wright’s excellent Hedgerow, one of the River Cottage Handbooks.
 Serious foragers may like to have a look at the courses he offers through his website, wild-food.net.
 I’d love to go on one of his wild mushrooms forays, especially as last time I picked some mushrooms they turned out to be Yellow Stainers.
 And no, I didn’t eat them.

-To heat-treat, put the cordial into swing-top bottles, put the full bottles, stoppers in place, into a large pan of water, cover with a tea towel to keep the hot water vapour in and heat to about 80C for 30 minutes.
+To heat-treat, put the cordial into swing-top bottles and put the full bottles, stoppers in place, into a large pan of water.
+Cover with a tea towel to keep the hot water vapour in and heat to about 80C for 30 minutes.
 If you put an old tea towel in the base of the pan, it stops the bottom of the bottles from overheating.

 Blossom from 30 elderflower heads, stripped from the stems with a fork

-3 unwaxed lemons (or scrub waxed ones under the tap)
+3 or 4 unwaxed lemons (or scrub waxed ones under the tap)

 1.3 litres of water